-According to Elaine Feeney, clinic CEO of social intelligence company Wayin, making a bigger investment in social is an effective use of marketing dollars.
+According to Elaine Feeney, CEO of social intelligence company Wayin, making a bigger investment in social is an effective use of marketing dollars.
 Feeney says social enables marketers to develop more targeted campaigns.

 Instead of the old mass marketing model of casting a wide net, social enables marketers to identify people already interested in the products or services they’re offering.